davidpagnon/Sports2D/README.md

   Draws the skeleton and the keypoints, with a green to red color scale to account for their confidence\
   Draws joint and segment angles on the body, and writes the values either near the joint/segment, or on the upper-left of the image with a progress bar

-6. **Interpolates and filters results:** Missing pose and angle sequences are interpolated unless gaps are too large.
-Outliers are rejected with a Hampel filter.
-Results are filtered with a 6 Hz Butterworth filter.
-Many other filters are available, and all of the above can be configured or deactivated (see [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml))
+6. **Interpolates and filters results:** (1) Swaps between right and left limbs are corrected, (2) Missing pose and angle sequences are interpolated unless gaps are too large, (3) Outliers are rejected with a Hampel filter, and finally (4) Results are filtered, by default with a 6 Hz Butterworth filter.
+All of the above can be configured or deactivated, and other filters such as Kalman, GCV, Gaussian, LOESS, Median, and Butterworth on speeds are also available (see [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml))

 7. **Optionally show** processed images, saves them, or saves them as a video\
   **Optionally plots** pose and angle data before and after processing for comparison\
   **Optionally saves** poses for each person as a TRC file in pixels and meters, angles as a MOT file, and calibration data as a [Pose2Sim](https://github.com/perfanalytics/pose2sim) TOML file

+8. **Optionally runs scaling and inverse kinematics** with OpenSim via [Pose2Sim](https://github.com/perfanalytics/pose2sim).

 <br>